 First and foremost, consider using international toll free numbers.
 These are essentially toll free numbers for international countries.
 Depending on where you want to expand, you can get international toll free numbers for that area.
 For example, if your US business wants to extend sales to Asia, you can get India or Singapore toll free numbers, and so on.
 Calls made to these numbers can be forwarded internationally to a number or device of your choice, including your US office.

 Individuals calling from these countries will think of your number like any other local number and your business as locally accessible.
 This allows you to enter new markets and encourage customers to call your business number for free.
-And since you use an international toll free service, you won’t be paying high international calling rates.
+And since you use a global inbound service, you won’t be paying high international calling rates.
 Instead, you pay according to your subscription plan.

 2. Local Phone Numbers